originrose/cortex/examples/catsdogs-classification/INTRO.md

 The picture set is composed of only cats and dogs, with the type of the animal being in the original file name.

-With a first half of the original picture set, we will constitute a training folder, where the picture will be used tell the network to remember that this picture a cat, or a dog explicitely.
+With a first half of the original picture set, we will constitute a training folder, where the picture will be used tell the network to remember that this picture a cat, or a dog explicitly.

 With the second half of the original picture set, we will create a testing folder.
 Those pictures will be used to validate answers of the trained network with pictures.